nsantti/checkers/README.md

 - Let the player select difficulty for AI (easy is random, hard is smart AI)

 ### Updates made
+- 7/30/18
+  - Fixed bug with AI where user could move the AI before the AI takes its turn
+  - Code refactoring
+    - Removed unused code
+    - Implemented 'builder pattern' for NButton and GameSquare class
+  - Made the game pieces larger

+&nbsp;
 - 7/11/18
   - Made AI capable of playing as either player
   - Updated color options